ANSWERS to COMMON QUESTIONS

 As a Student-oriented Christian travel group, we follow broadly accepted guidelines for Christian behavior and interaction among all trip participants.
 NOTE: SAFETY & CHRISTIAN BEHAVIOR DETAILS

 Adult sponsors accompany the group during the trip.
-Groups are chaperoned for safety, Christian behavior, and to maximize the international experience.
-It is our goal for Students to be able to "explore" safe sections of each city in approved groups without a chaperone or parent, as the opportunity arises as an important part of their exposure and adventure overseas.
+Groups are chaperoned for safety, Christian behavior, and to maximize the International experience.
+However, it is our goal for Students to be able to "explore" safe sections of each city in approved groups without a chaperone or parent.
+We believe this is an important part of their exposure and adventure overseas.

 What Is A Walking Tour